dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 > Good to know: for the CLDF-dataset of D-PLACE (v1 and v2), the LanguageTable contains a row per *society* - not per language.
 There is a column  for the Glottocode of the language associated with that society.

 > [!TIP]
-> Good to know: in the formal CLDF-ontology, "tables" are called "components" and columns within tables are "properties"
+> Good to know: Wordlist modules typically contain information on how the words are linked to items in the [Concepticon resource](https://concepticon.clld.org/).
+This serves to help link the same or similar concepts in different word lists (e.g. "SEA" and "OCEAN").
+It is encouraged that new Wordlists modules link to Concepticon, but it is not a necessary requirement for publishing CLDF Wordlist modules.

 #### Columns in tables